Skip to content

 // This is for

-• People who want a method, not another tool recommendation
+• Anyone who wants a method they can reuse, not another tool to download

 // This isn't for